-Other sites of interest are St John's Church, Maharana Partap Sagar, Norbulingka Institute, Nurpur Fort, the Dal Lake, and Dharamkot.
+The best time to visit Dharamsala is from May to October as the climate is enjoyable during the summers and drops below freezing point during the winters and the place is covered with thick snow.
+The Tsuglagkhang Complex at Macleodganj, the official residence of the Dalai Lama, the Namgyal Monastery and the Chinmaya Tapovan are ideal tourist destinations.
+Other sites of interest are St John's Church, Maharana Partap Sagar sanctuary, Norbulingka Institute, Nurpur Fort, the Dal Lake, and Dharamkot.
 This area is well suited for trekking.
 Visitors coming to Dharamsala can also enjoy fishing in the river Beas between Nadaun and the Pong dam.
-Dotted with a number of Hindu temples, Dharamsala is a major Hindu pilgrim center, like the Kalchakra Temple, Chamunda Devi Temple, Masrur (rock temple) and the Brajeshwari Temple.
+Dotted with a number of Hindu temples, Dharamsala is a major Hindu pilgrim centre, like the Kalchakra Temple, Chamunda Devi Temple, Masrur (rock temple) and the Brajeshwari Temple.